Louisa Lytton: Other work

 Lytton was Emma Watson's double in the film Harry Potter and the Chamber of Secrets.

 Between leaving EastEnders and joining The Bill she made an appearance on the CBBC show Hider in the House as herself.
 She has appeared on The Paul O'Grady Show to promote her role in The Bill.
 She also appeared on Big Brother's Little Brother with Dermot O'Leary.
-On 26 June 2007 she made a second appearance on lunchtime show Loose Women, this time promoting her addition to the cast of The Bill.
+On 26 June 2007, she made a second appearance on lunchtime show Loose Women, this time promoting her addition to the cast of The Bill.
 She also briefly appeared in Emma Bunton's video for her single "Downtown" for Children in Need.
-She has been on the TV show This Morning twice.
+She has been on the TV show This Morning several times.

 On 16 May 2007, Lytton first appeared in the ITV1 police drama The Bill as PC Beth Green.
 She had previously appeared as a different character in a 1997 episode, coincidentally starring alongside actor Billy Murray, who previously played her father in EastEnders.
 She left the show in March 2009.
 On 27 August 2007, Lytton appeared on BBC's Test The Nation and was the top "Celebrity" participant.

-She attends numerous charity events and movie premieres throughout the year such as "Children's Champions" in 2007 and 2009 and the "Legends Ball" in 2008.
+She attended numerous charity events and movie premieres throughout the year such as "Children's Champions" in 2007 and 2009 and the "Legends Ball" in 2008.
 She was a member of the audience on Happy Birthday Brucie which celebrated TV presenter Bruce Forsyth's 80th birthday in 2008.

-Louisa Lytton was chosen as one half of the United Kingdom's entry for the Eurovision Dance Contest 2008, finishing 9th out of 14 countries.
+Lytton was chosen as one half of the United Kingdom's entry for the Eurovision Dance Contest 2008, finishing 9th out of 14 countries.

-She appeared on GMTV for a third time in March 2009 as well as Loose Women for a third time.
+Lytton appeared on BBC Breakfast for a second time in January 2008 and a third time in September 2008.
+Lytton appeared on GMTV for a third time in March 2009 as well as Loose Women for a third time.
 She played Imogen in American Pie Presents: The Book of Love.
 The seventh instalment from the franchise was released straight to DVD in December 2009.

-On 13 July 2009 Lytton went on GMTV to talk about her roles in the Shakespearean plays Much Ado About Nothing and A Midsummer Night's Dream.
+On 13 July 2009, Lytton went on GMTV to talk about her roles in the Shakespearean plays Much Ado About Nothing and A Midsummer Night's Dream.
 This interview was conducted with Lorraine Kelly on her segment of the show.
 She appeared in FHM December 2009 issue.
 She gave an interview along with provocative pictures of herself in her bra and panties and lingerie.

-On 12 June 2010 she was a guest star on Casualty on BBC1, on which she played goth girl Grace Fielding.
+In April 2010, Lytton took part in the ITV series The Door.
+On 12 June 2010, Lytton was a guest star on Casualty on BBC1, on which she played goth girl Grace Fielding.

-In 2012 she featured in the film The Knot (2012 film) in which she played Stephanie.
-She also took part in Payback Season where she played Keisha.
+In 2012, she played Stephanie in the film The Knot.
+She also appeared in the film Payback Season, in which she played Keisha.
 In February 2012, she attended the press night for magician Hans Klok's show The Houdini Experience at The Peacock Theatre in London.